stwunsch/volk-sfmt/README.md

     VOLK dSFMT SSE2: 2.10364
     VOLK SFMT SSE2 with conversion: 1.05182

-And again, the same with often used level 2 optimization.
+And again, the same with the often used level 2 optimization.
 Note again, that VOLK is still compiled with the O3 compiler flag.

     Standard Mersenne-Twister with conversion: 1
     Boost.Random Mersenne-Twister: 0.870902